New at Chess

 Tournaments are organized every week at different locations by BayAreaChess and they vary in duration, level and scope.
 Our most frequent tournaments are the signature tournaments (swiss and quads) that we offer for our youth players.
 These are half day tournaments at 6 different locations.
 We also have county, state and national championships at multiple times every year.

-What does rated and unrated tournament mean?
+What does rated tournament mean?

-Most tournaments are so called rated tournaments.
+Most tournaments are rated tournaments.
 In order to register and play in any rated tournament, player must have an active USCF membership.
 Each player with a USCF member number will receive a rating after each game.
 USCF membership can easily be purchased via BayAreaChess' website separately or together with registering for any tournament.

 What happens after I have purchased a USCF membership through BayAreaChess' website?